 - What Densification is?

 - What actually happens when you Densify.

 - Why Densification is so important to the concrete polishing process.

 But first,… just a short history lesson in polished concrete and then a little chemistry 101!

 Years ago, in the early 1990’s contractors & architects realized that it was possible to polish concrete.
 So, they started experimenting with different methods and quickly started seeing what beautiful results could be achieved.

 But they also quickly began to see their beautiful results not last, soon the concrete began to dull, and the concrete began “Dusting” in fact, more than it was before it was polished.
 They needed something else,...

 they were missing a crucial step in the process.
 That step proved to be Concrete Densification, strangely enough,...
 It turns out that concrete is not hard enough or dense enough to retain the shine, they had to make the concrete harder & denser so it could retain that nice finish...

 What was the answer?

-Smart manufacturers, contractors, chemists, in those years began experimenting with different compounds, chemicals, minerals, substances that would react with the minerals in concrete to harden & densify the surface resulting in concrete holding the shine produced as well as stopping the floor from “Dusting” and preventing, or at least reducing the floors susceptibility to stain and ability to quickly remove spills.
+Smart manufacturers, contractors, and chemists, in those years began experimenting with different compounds, chemicals, minerals, and substances that would react with the minerals in concrete to harden & densify the surface resulting in concrete holding the shine produced as well as stopping the floor from “dusting” and preventing, or at least reducing the floors susceptibility to staining and ability to quickly remove spills.